- Before you apply for a job

 Make sure you are noting down all your feedback after receiving it so that you don’t forget it – check out our tips for managing your applications to make sure that you are being as organised as possible during your job hunt.
 This will help you save a lot of time in the long run.

-Also remember to amke the most of the help and advice from your university careers centre.
+Also, if you’re still at university, remember to make the most of the help and advice from your university careers centre.
 Book a CV review and get advice on answering interview questions.
-Remember that practice makes perfect, so be sure to make the most of your friends and family in the run up to interviews too.
+Remember that practice makes perfect, so be sure to make the most of your friends and family in the run-up to interviews too.
 A fresh pair of eyes on your application answers can be invaluable.